FarronF/limerick-council-meetings/meetings/2015/07/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - 15th June, 2015.md

 providing local employment during the construction phase and noted that a social clause

-was included in the construction contract for same.--- 3
+was included in the construction contract for same.
+---
+3

 5.